When is Trimac Returning to the Office?

 We are working with our customers assistance to help stop the spread of COVID-19.
 Examples include changing local work procedures such as promoting digital deliveries, having the driver stay in the cab instead of reporting to the receiving office, as well as expediting loading/unloading to reduce wait times.

 What about washroom access at sites?

 In some instances, we have had reports that services have been closed to our drivers.
-We are working with customers to resolve these instances and ask that any facility policy that discourages the ability for workers to practice proper hygiene be reconsidered.
+We are working with our customers to resolve these instances and ask that any facility policy that discourages the ability for workers to practice proper hygiene be reconsidered.